 How would your patients describe you?
 What about your staff?

 Approachable.
 I pride myself on being known as someone who takes time with his patients and provides them with realistic expectations.
 While I'm not a magician, I do have some pretty good tricks.
-My staff, we're like a small family, and we want our patients to feel like they're part of the family, too.
+As for my staff, we're like a small family, and we want our patients to feel like they're part of the family, too.

 You've studied and trained all over the country.
 Why did you decide to settle on the South Shore?